Emergencies and After Hours Care

 - Overwhelming loss, such as a death in the family

-If you are experiencing a serious mental health crisis, call or come to the Health & Wellness Center and make it clear that you are in crisis.
+If you are experiencing a serious mental health crisis, call or come to the Health and Wellness Center and make it clear that you are in crisis.
 Every effort will be made to respond as soon as possible.
 If you are receiving ongoing treatment at the office, you may ask to speak to your regular counselor.

 If you need crisis intervention outside of our office hours, please call one of the phone numbers provided above or our Nursing Hotline (855-869-2860), the Meadows Psychiatric Center (1-800-641-7529), or Contact Altoona (814-946-9050).